 Research

-In 2023, the department's collaboration with SASNET (Swedish South Asian Studies Network) and CFE (Centre for European Research) will continue, where employees at the department have assignments as director and deputy director, respectively.
-In addition, collaboration with CMES (Centre for Advanced Middle Eastern Studies) is further deepened, with several joint engagements.
-A number of fixed-term positions as postdocs, funded by external grants, will be filled during the year, as well as positions as researcher and project assistant.
-The work to promote the possibility of being promoted to professor continues.
+In 2024, the department's collaboration with SASNET (Swedish South Asian Studies Network) and CFE (Centre for European Studies) will continue, where employees at the department have different types of assignments.
+In addition, the collaboration with CMES (Centre for Advanced Middle Eastern Studies) is further deepened, with several joint engagements.

 Work Environment, Gender Equality, Equal Opportunities and Diversity